Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .00					| 40 Roundabout mandatory											|
 | .00	      			| 39 Keep left					 				|
 | .00				    | 0 Speed limit 20      							|

+For the eighth image Roundabout mandatory, the model is very sure that this is Turn right ahead (probability of 0.996).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|